nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ### Parameters
 MathSender will have no parameters.

-`MathSender` should be an active (i.e. threaded) component, so it will proces the commands immediately.
+`MathSender` should be an active (i.e. threaded) component, so it will process the commands immediately.
 The command will be *asynchronous*, which means the handler will be executed on the thread of the active component.
 It will delegate the operation to `MathReceiver`.

 ## MathReceiver